 Per federal guidelines, returned items (library materials and donated books) are being quarantined for at least four days when returned.
 We had over 25,000 items checked out when the library closed.
 As items are returned, we check them in, and hold them in quarantine before safely re-shelving them or fulfilling hold requests

-Will computers be available?
+Are computers available?

 - A limited number of public computers will be made available on the main floor.